Brian Quinn (comedian)

-Brian Michael "Q" Quinn (born March 14, 1976) is an American podcaster, improvisational comedian, and actor.
+Brian Michael "Q" Quinn (born March 14, 1976) is an American improvisational comedian.
 He is a member of The Tenderloins, a comedy troupe also consisting of Sal Vulcano, James Murray, and formerly Joe Gatto.
-Along with the other members of The Tenderloins, he stars in the television series Impractical Jokers, which premiered on December 15, 2011, on TruTV.
+Along with the other members of The Tenderloins, he stars in the television series Impractical Jokers, which premiered in 2011, on TruTV.

 Early life

-Quinn was born on March 14, 1976, in the borough of Brooklyn in New York City, but moved to Staten Island before he was two years old.
+Brian Michael Quinn was born on March 14, 1976, in the borough of Brooklyn in New York City, but moved to Staten Island at two years old.
 He is of Irish and Italian ancestry.
+His mother was born in Italy, and migrated to the U.S. at the age of two.
+His father is of Irish descent.

 Quinn attended Monsignor Farrell High School.
 Along with Murray, Vulcano, and Gatto, he was a member of his high school's Improvisation Club.
 He studied at Brooklyn College before joining the New York City Fire Department, where he served for eight years.

 Career

 Early career

 Despite not being an initial member of his friends' comedy troupe The Tenderloins, after one of the original members, Mike Boccio, left the group in 2006, Quinn became the troupe's then-fourth member.

 The Tenderloins began producing comedy sketches together, posting them on YouTube, Myspace, and Metacafe, accumulating millions of views online.
 In 2007, the troupe won the $100,000 grand prize in the NBC It's Your Show competition for the sketch "Time Thugs".